All Products

 Procedure

-1. In the virtual machine where you are creating the image, run the following command to check whether the current system kernel supports the virtio driver.
-This helps you determine whether to install the virtio driver for the custom image or add the driver to a temporary file system.
+1. On the virtual machine where you create the image, run the following command to check whether the kernel supports virtio:

 grep -i virtio /boot/config-$(uname -r)